Format guide

 Winners Lane requires a minimum of 8 players on 2 courts.
 The ideal ratio is exactly 4 players per court.

 The sweet spot is 12 players on 3 courts.
-Three tiers of play emerge naturally (top, middle, bottom), and the session finishes in about 90 minutes.
+Three levels of play emerge naturally (top, middle, bottom), and the session finishes in about 90 minutes.

 If your player count is not divisible by 4, the extra players enter a sit-out rotation.
 The system tracks who has rested and makes sure they play in the next round.
 Sit-out players rejoin at the court they were last on, or at the bottom court if it is their first round.